Intent

 We will aim to do this by:

-• Nurturing and developing creativity and imagination within the subject, and fostering an interest that will stay with them for the rest of their lives.
+- Nurturing and developing creativity and imagination within the subject, and fostering an interest that will stay with them for the rest of their lives.

-• Encouraging children to take risks and experiment, and then reflect on why some ideas and techniques are successful or not.
+- Encouraging children to take risks and experiment, and then reflect on why some ideas and techniques are successful or not.

-• Giving all children opportunities to think critically and develop a more rigorous understanding of Computing.
+- Giving all children opportunities to think critically and develop a more rigorous understanding of Computing.

-• Building on prior knowledge – this is a key part of our curriculum, allowing children to become fluent in understanding the impact Computing has on daily life and the wider world..
+- Building on prior knowledge – this is a key part of our curriculum, allowing children to become fluent in understanding the impact Computing has on daily life and the wider world..

 Implementation

-• The ability to communicate ideas well by using applications and devices throughout the curriculum.
+- The ability to communicate ideas effectively using a range of applications and devices across the curriculum.

-• The ability to collect, organise and manipulate data effectively.
+- The ability to collect, organise, and manipulate data effectively.

 Impact

-All of this information is gathered and reviewed.
-It is used to inform further curriculum developments and provision is adapted accordingly.
+All of this information is gathered and reviewed, and is used to inform further curriculum development.
+Provision is then adapted accordingly to ensure continued improvement.